aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/drawobject/_index.md

 ```

 Indicates the type of DrawObject.
-[DrawObjectEnum](../../com.aspose.cells/drawobjectenum).
+See [DrawObjectEnum](../../com.aspose.cells/drawobjectenum).

 **Returns:**
 int